Convergence Rates of the Regularized Optimal Transport : Disentangling Suboptimality and Entropy: Rates for infinitesimally twisted costs

 \section{Rates for infinitesimally twisted costs}

-In this section, we use the set of assumption $\bm{(H3)}$ that is adapted to twisted cost functions.
+In this section, we use the set of assumptions $\bm{(H3)}$ that is adapted to twisted cost functions.
 As in the quadratic case, we begin by estimates on the entropy based on quadratic detachment.